arakilian0/insertCSS/README.md

 # insertCSS
-Browser extension to modify page CSS with persistence.
+Browser extension to modify page CSS with persistence.s